Nuxt Quick start guide

 const slug = route.params.slug;

-// Request an article by the slug
+// Retrieve a blog post by the slug

-const articleQuery = await useAsyncQuery(GetArticleDetail, {
+const postQuery = await useAsyncQuery(GetPostBySlug, {

 "slug": slug